How to Spend a Solo Day Wachau Valley Wine Tasting

-If you’re into wine tasting and find yourself in the Vienna, Austria area on your solo trip, don’t forget what I mentioned in About Solo Travel – you don’t have to go alone!
-Even if you don’t mind going alone, don’t rule out small group day excursions.
-You never know what other solo travelers you may meet.
-Case in point, I lucked out with a great, small-group day trip from Vienna to the Wachau Valley, an hour East of Vienna, for delicious Austria wine tasting and making a new friend.
+If you’re into wine tasting and find yourself in the Vienna, Austria area on your solo trip, don’t forget what I mentioned in About Solo Travel – you don’t have to go wine tasting alone!
+Due to weather, I lucked out with a great, small-group day excursion to the Wachau Valley, an hour East of Vienna.
+Here’s my story and how you can spend a solo day Wachau Valley wine tasting delicious Austrian wines, seeing the Melk Abbey, and making a new friend.

 Wine Tasting: A Yummy Way to Meet People